Q Uintessential British Gentleman

-- Hellsing - watch the composed and polite gentlemen in expensive suits around the table as the enemies close in on them... though in the end Sir Integra proved to be the strongest gentleman of them all.
+- Hellsing: There are composed and polite gentlemen in expensive suits around the table as the enemies close in on them... in the end Sir Integra proved to be the strongest gentleman of them all.

 - Almost any character ever played by Terry-Thomas.
 Just look at the character's names: